07 July 2022

 NAIDOC Week - a chat with Dallas

-Dallas, our Executive Director in Taree, originally came from the Yuin Nation which extends from Berry down to Walaga Lake.
+Dallas, our Residential Aged Care Manager in Taree, originally came from the Yuin Nation which extends from Berry down to Walaga Lake.
 His tribe is the Budawang Tribe from around Nowra Sussex inlet area.
 Now living in Forster, Dallas is thrilled to be working for Estia Health.

 After working in acute and primary care, Dallas wanted to move into aged care, primarily because it’s an industry that’s growing, it has terrific regional facilities, and aged care is something that has always resonated with Dallas.
 Additionally, it has the bonus of being close to home.
 When he moved up to the area in 2012, he knew that he wanted to work for Estia Health, and he hasn’t been disappointed.
 “Estia Health in Taree has been very supportive and family orientated, I have had many opportunities to leave, but I feel noticed and taken care of here – I love working here”.